 Communication between clinics and outside providers is important to ensure that appropriate IPC protocols are in place and being followed.
 This minimizes the risk to patients and OHCPs while preserving the integrity or quality of materials used.
-Effective communication and coordination between the clinic and laboratory ensure that:
+Effective communication and vi: clinical considerations coordination between the clinic and laboratory ensure that: